CHill-TestLab/HomeLab/README.md

 <div>I've only recently set this up properly with SSH access to GitHub, but time will tell how effective this is as a development environment.</div>
 <br></br>

-`ArchLinux: Networking + Experimental Lab`

-Bit of a cliche to have Arch, but learning how to allocate memory blocks, mount disks, and work from the ground up kept me engaged for hours.
-Will likely rip this down and try again without any assistance, I did need a bit of a crutch with the mounting section.
-Definitely using this as a learning experience.